zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    references and also removing dual '/'s and extraneous '/./'s.

-   :dir: a path string, either relative or absolute.
+   :param dir: a path string, either relative or absolute.

    :returns: a compressed version of the input path.